ionescuvictor/angular-modal-service/README.md

-I forked this in order changed modal api so it works better with bootstrap specific modal api.
+I forked this in order to change the modal service api so it works better with bootstrap specific modal api.

 angular-modal-service